 The Guide should be used in conjunction with the Australian Guidelines for the prevention and control of infection in health care (2010) and its key recommendations, as well as the healthcare facility’s infection control orientation program.

 These consumer factsheets have been developed to support the messages on healthcare associated infection contained in the NHMRC Australian Guidelines for the prevention and control of infection in healthcare (2010).
 The factsheets aim to inform patients, visitors, families and carers about healthcare associated infection, what activities healthcare facilities may have in place to make sure infections are prevented as much as possible, and what they can do to limit the spread of infections.

 There are specific factsheets on the Methicillin resistant Staphylococuss aures,Vancomycin Resistant Enterococci and Clostridium difficile.

 *Information on infection control issues relating to Creutzfeldt Jacob disease (CJD)

 Information on infection control issues relating to Creutzfeldt Jacob disease (CJD) and in particular the reprocessing of reusable medical instruments, is beyond the scope of this guideline.
-Please refer to the Department of Health and Ageing website.
+Please refer to the Department of Health website.